Header background

 Exotic diversity

-During this year’s (2024) workshop, I was intent to promote iNaturalist as a platform for curating and sharing what we observe.
+During this year’s (2024) workshop, I was intent to use an iNaturalist project to track and share some of the things that we observed.

-Here are some of the amazing things we found on the slopes of Tulamben shores:
+Here are a few of the amazing things we found on the slopes of Tulamben shores:

 Loading...